-At 11:15am on 3 September 1939, Prime Minister Neville Chamberlain admitted to the nation in a sombre radio broadcast that his "long struggle to win peace" had failed.
+At 11:15am that morning, Prime Minister Neville Chamberlain admitted to the nation in a sombre radio broadcast that his "long struggle to win peace" had failed.

 Hours later, France issued its own ultimatum to Germany, setting in train the Second World War.

 It was a conflict which lasted nearly six years and cost around 50 million lives.

 The British Prime Minister's radio address was made from the Cabinet room in 10 Downing Street.

 He said: "This morning the British ambassador in Berlin handed the German Government a final note stating that, unless we heard from them by 11 o'clock that they were prepared at once to withdraw their troops from Poland, a state of war would exist between us.